 The horned orphan Seth is one of them, and lives away from humans with his teacher/adoptive mother Alma.
 While he absolutely wants to fight Nemesis, his impulsiveness often stirs up more trouble than he would like, which doesn't help his or Alma's case.
 But soon he realises that fighting off the monsters that appear here and there is pointless if you don't go for the source: an entity called the Radiant, that no one has ever found, and may or may not actually exist.
-Joined by the bumbling Researching Sorcerer Doc and the severely bipolar Trapper Witch Mélie, Seth's first step in his journey will be to join a giant flying city, the Artemis Institute, home of many professional sorcerers.
+Joined by the bumbling Researching Sorcerer Doc and Mélie, a Trapper Witch with a Split Personality, Seth's first step in his journey will be to join a giant flying city, the Artemis Institute, home of many professional sorcerers.
 And to avoid getting too much on the Inquisitors' bad side, preferably.

-Radiant is a French manga written and drawn by Tony Valente, probably the most popular with Dreamland, and also the first one to get a publication in Japan − said edition was promoted by no less than Valente's idol Murata Yuusuke.
-The series is also available in German and Spanish.
-There are currently 9 volumes out in France, with six months to a year between each one.
+Radiant is a French manga written and drawn by Tony Valente since 2013, probably the most popular Animesque comic in France along with Dreamland, and also the first one to get a publication in Japan − said edition was promoted by no less than Valente's idol Murata Yuusuke.
+The series is also available in German, Spanish, and in English since September 2018.
+There are currently 16 volumes out in France, with about six months between each.

-Not to be confused with a (Japanese) manga called Soul Gagdet Radiant.
+Not to be confused with a (Japanese) manga called Soul Gadget Radiant.

 - Church Militant: The Inquisitors mercilessly hunt down sorcerers at the slightest misbehaviour, and even though they're not sorcerers, their skills and strength are nothing to scoff at.